Nuannuan Ande Temple

 The Nuannuan Ande Temple (暖暖安德宮 (Nuǎnnuǎn Āndé Gōng)) is a temple in Nuannuan District, Keelung, Taiwan.
-The temple is dedicated to the Goddess Mazu, the Goddess of Sea and Patron Deity of fishermen, sailors and any occupations related to sea/ocean.
+The temple is dedicated to the sea goddess Mazu, the patron deity of fishermen, sailors, and any marine-related occupations.
 The temple is an important and prominent place of worship in Nuannuan District.

 History

 The temple was originally constructed in 1801.
 Since then, it has undergone several renovations, with the last major reconstruction completed in 1996.

 Transportation

-The temple is accessible by walking distance west from Nuannuan Station of Taiwan Railways.
+The temple is accessible within walking distance to the west of TRA Nuannuan Station.